Festival of the Patios: A Great Reason to Visit Cordoba in May

 And if that’s not reason enough to visit Córdoba in May, consider this.
 The town is literally the hottest in Spain, with temperatures hovering near 100F in July and August.
 But in May, the average high is a dry 80F — perfect!

-Before I get to the festivals, I have to acknowledge two of Córdoba’s architectural standouts.
+Before I get to the festivals, though, I have to acknowledge two of Córdoba’s architectural standouts.
 The Romans, who founded Córdoba, built the town’s bridge across the Guadalquivir River in the first century BC!

 And the celebrated La Mezquita— now Córdoba’s Roman Catholic cathedral— was once a mosque.
 Its Moorish origins are plainly evident the moment you enter the building— and in my photos below.
 Thank the town’s former Muslim rulers, too, for the patio de los naranjos adjacent to the cathedral.
 Arab traders brought the orange trees here from China.